Portulaca oleracea: Ecology

 Compared to other common crops, P. oleracea is more tolerant of pests due to its waxy cover, which protects the plant from insects and diseases.
 In some instances, P. oleracea is even known to have antifungal properties.
 However some phytotoxic metabolites of Drechslera indica, a fungus, can cause necrosis on purslane.
 Dichotomophthora portulacae, another fungus, can cause stem rot.
+P. oleracea is a known host plant of Hyles lineata.

 Schizocerella pilicornis and Hypurus bertrandi are known to feed on Portulaca oleracea.
 In some instances, they may help control the competitiveness of P. oleracea to prevent weed infestation in fields where P. oleracea is not wanted, however, they do not stop it from growing completely.

 Uses

 Nutrition

-Raw purslane is 93% water, 3% carbohydrates, 2% protein, and contains negligible fat (table).
-In a 100-gram reference amount, purslane supplies 20 calories, and rich amounts (20% or more of the Daily Value, DV) of vitamin E (81% DV) and vitamin C (25% DV), with moderate content (11–19% DV) of several dietary minerals (table).
+Raw purslane is 93% water, 3% carbohydrates, 2% protein, and contains negligible fat.
+In a 100-gram reference amount, purslane supplies 20 calories, and rich amounts (20% or more of the Daily Value, DV) of vitamin E (81% DV) and vitamin C (25% DV), with moderate content (11–19% DV) of several dietary minerals.
 Purslane is a rich source of alpha-linolenic acid, an essential omega-3 fatty acid.

+Purslane leaves are very high in oxalates, containing high levels, with one study finding \(23.45\pm 0.45\) g total oxalates per kg of fresh weight (or 23450 mg/kg).
+Another source reports \(671-869\) mg/100g fresh weight.

 Culinary

-All parts of purslane are edible raw, or cooked.
+All parts of purslane are edible raw or cooked.
 The seeds can be eaten raw or used to make flour.

 The plant may be eaten as a leaf vegetable.
 William Cobbett noted that it was "eaten by Frenchmen and pigs when they can get nothing else.
 Both use it in salad, that is to say, raw".
 It has a slightly sour and salty taste and is eaten throughout much of Europe, North Africa, the Middle East, Asia, and Mexico.
-The stems, leaves, and flower buds are all edible raw, or cooked.
+The stems, leaves, and flower buds are all edible raw or cooked.
 Purslane may be used fresh as a salad, stir-fried, or cooked as spinach is, and because of its mucilaginous quality it also is suitable for soups and stews.
-The sour taste is due to oxalic and malic acid, the latter of which is produced through the crassulacean acid metabolism (CAM) pathway that is seen in many xerophytes (plants living in dry conditions), and is at its highest when the plant is harvested in the early morning.
+The sour taste is due to oxalic and malic acid, the latter of which is produced through the CAM pathway that is seen in many xerophytes (plants living in dry conditions) and is at its highest when the plant is harvested in the early morning.

 Aboriginal Australians use the seeds of purslane to make seedcakes.
 Greeks, who call it andrákla (αντράκλα) or glistrída (γλιστρίδα), use the leaves and the stems with feta cheese, tomato, onion, garlic, oregano, and olive oil.
 They add it to salads, boil it, or add it to casseroled chicken.
 In Turkey, besides being used in salads and baked pastries, it is cooked as a vegetable similar to spinach or is mixed with yogurt to form a tzatziki variant.
-In Egypt, it is also cooked like spinach as a vegetable dish, but not in salads.
+In Sudan, the vegetable is known as regla (رجلة) it is also cooked as a vegetable stew, similar to how spinach and malva (خبيزة) are cooked, but not fresh in salads.